Every baby gets grumpy and irritated now and then (and if yours doesn’t…Well… Wanna swap?).

 When it comes to portable baby swings, less is more.
-Comfort and Harmony understand this and have produced one of the best portable baby swings on the market at a price that wont break the bank (baby swings are not cheap but this is as good as it gets).
+Comfort and Harmony understand this and have produced one of the best portable baby swings on the market at a price that won't break the bank (baby swings are not cheap but this is as good as it gets).

-Speaking of portability, the baby swing is incredibly compact; folding up nicely should you need to pack it away or take it with you when travelling.
+Speaking of portability, the baby swing is incredibly compact; folding up nicely should you need to pack it away or take it with you when traveling.

 It will easily be able to swing your baby as he continues to gain weight and grow.
 A 5-point safety harness will secure your baby in the swing seat.

 The Controls are dead simple with a dial controlling the swinging speed and buttons used to operate the music and timer

 The neutral brown tone ensures this baby swing will fit into any home without clashing with the decor.
 For those of you who prefer a brighter option, the baby swing is also available in the color pink.